CollectionBuilder/collectionbuilder-sheets/pages/setup/metadata.md

 - This field is a standardized rights statement, designated in the form of a URI.
 It should be presented as a [creativecommons.org](https://creativecommons.org/){:target="_blank" rel="noopener"} URI or a [rightsstatements.org](https://rightsstatements.org/en/){:target="_blank" rel="noopener"} URI.
 - This helps users understand how they can use the digital objects, and libraries / project creators do their due diligence to represent intellectual property.
-- For this project, we will be choosing from [rightsstatements.org](https://rightsstatements.org/en/){:target="_blank" rel="noopener"}.
-- Choose from:
-    - Items created before 1927 are public domain in USA.
-Use: `http://rightsstatements.org/vocab/NoC-US/1.0/`
-    - For other items, we will use "Educational Use Permitted": `http://rightsstatements.org/vocab/InC-EDU/1.0/`

 ----------